Web Analytics

 }

-To make things more transparent, let’s analyze the following example.
-We define a HashMap<String, String>, where keys K are European capital cities (String), while the values V are the corresponding country names (String).
+To make things transparent, let’s define a HashMap<String, String>, where keys K are European capital cities and values V are the corresponding countries.

 public V put(K key, V value) {